Chris Shields

-Chris Shields (born 27 December 1990) is an Irish professional footballer who plays as a midfielder for Linfield in the NIFL Premiership.
+Chris Shields (born 27 December 1990) is an Irish professional footballer who plays as a midfielder for Linfield in the Irish Premiership.
 He previously played for Bray Wanderers where he played for four seasons before joining Dundalk, where he remained for more than nine seasons.

 Shields won five Premier Division medals during his time with Dundalk, in addition to three FAI Cups.
 He featured regularly in European competition for the club and was part of the team that became only the second-ever Irish side to reach the group stage of the Europa League in 2016 as well as reaching the same stage in 2020.

 Career

 Early career

 A native of Clondalkin, Shields played youth football for St Francis and spent ten years there before joining League of Ireland side Bray Wanderers where he initially played for their U20 side.

 Bray Wanderers

-Shields made his senior League of Ireland debut with the first team in the final game of the 2008 season in a 2-0 defeat away to Sligo Rovers.
+Shields made his senior League of Ireland debut with the first team in the final game of the 2008 season in a 2–0 defeat away to Sligo Rovers.

 He became a first team player in the 2009 season and was part of a Bray side that battled to preserve its Premier Division status during his time with the club.
 The highlight of his time with Bray was an extraordinary promotion/relegation playoff match with Monaghan United in November 2010.
 Shields scored an own goal in the 119th minute which saw his side fall behind.
 Celebrations from Monaghan fans resulted in a perimeter wall collapsing and a long delay.
 When play resumed, Shields set up an equalizing goal for Bray and he then scored the winning penalty kick in the shoot-out that followed.